nesi/support-docs/docs/Storage/File_Systems_and_Quotas/NeSI_File_Systems_and_Quotas.md

 [contact our support team](https://support.nesi.org.nz/hc/requests/new) at any time.

-To ensure this file system remains fit-for-purpose, we are rolling out a regular cleaning policy as described in [Automatic cleaning of nobackup filesystem](https://support.nesi.org.nz/hc/en-gb/articles/360001162856).
+To ensure this file system remains fit-for-purpose, we have a regular cleaning policy as described in [Automatic cleaning of nobackup filesystem](https://support.nesi.org.nz/hc/en-gb/articles/360001162856).

 Do not use the `touch` command or an equivalent to prevent the cleaning